 A phobia is an extreme, unreasonable fear in response to something specific.
-There are lots of different phobias, including fear of crowds, bridges, snakes, spiders, heights, open places or social embarrassment.
+There are lots of different phobias.
+Some of the most common phobias include fear of crowds, bridges, snakes, spiders, heights, open places, or social embarrassment.

 What happens during a panic attack?

-Panic attacks are associated with physical symptoms that include the following:
+Panic attacks are associated with physical symptoms that include:

 Just the fear of having a panic attack is often enough to trigger the symptoms.
 This is the basis for a condition called agoraphobia.
 A person who has agoraphobia finds it difficult to leave home (or another safe area) because he or she is afraid of having a panic attack in public or not having an easy way to escape if the symptoms start.

-Many people who have panic attacks don’t seek medical care because of embarrassment or the fear of taking medicine.
+Many people who have panic attacks don’t seek medical care because of embarrassment.
+They may also fear seeking medical attention or fear taking medicine.
 If you have panic attacks, it is very important to seek medical care and discuss your problem with your doctor.
-After you have been evaluated thoroughly, your doctor will be able to tell you if your panic attacks are related to panic disorder or are caused by another problem.
+After you have been evaluated, your doctor will be able to tell you if your panic attacks are related to panic disorder or are caused by another problem.
 Simple treatments are available to help control panic attacks and panic disorder.

-Several medicines can make panic attacks less severe or stop them altogether.
+There are several medicines that can make panic attacks less severe or stop them altogether.

-Alprazolam and clonazepam are also medicines approved by the FDA to treat panic disorder.
-These medicines give relief from fear and anxiety.
+Anti-anxiety medicines are another useful medication for panic disorder.
+As their name suggests, these medicines give relief from fear and anxiety.
 They should be used only for a short period of time (a few weeks to a few months), unless you absolutely can’t function without them.
 Never suddenly stop taking either of these medicines.
 If you need to stop, these medicines should be slowly tapered off over several weeks under your doctor’s supervision.